Markets

 99.46

-The current AUD/JPY exchange rate is approximately 104.5 as of December 2025, continuing its bullish trend that has been in place since April.
+The current AUD/JPY exchange rate is approximately 104.5 as of December 2025, continuing its bullish trend since April.
 This pair has maintained an upward bias since 2020, driven by widening interest rate differentials and strong macroeconomic data from Australia.

 On the AUD/JPY live chart, the market is testing a critical resistance level.
 If this level is breached, it could reinforce the bullish outlook and push the exchange rate towards 105.00.
 Market sentiment remains cautiously optimistic, supported by a resilient risk appetite.
 However, traders are vigilant about potential verbal intervention from Tokyo, which has historically moderated sharp declines in the Yen's value.

-Additionally, if the Bank of Japan leans towards increasing interest rates, it could alter the current market structure of AUD/JPY, potentially leading to a bearish trend in 2026.a bearish trend in 2026.
+Additionally, if the Bank of Japan leans toward raising interest rates, it could alter the current AUD/JPY market structure, potentially leading to a bearish trend in 2026.a bearish trend in 2026.

 The coming months will be defined by alternating signals from the RBA and the BOJ.

-The RBA’s policy meetings scheduled February are expected to clarify whether the central bank maintains its restrictive stance amid sticky inflation.
-If the RBA hints was about delaying further easing, the AUD/JPY prediction might lean bullish again.
+The RBA’s policy meetings scheduled for February are expected to clarify whether the central bank maintains its restrictive stance amid sticky inflation.
+If the RBA hints at further easing delays, the AUD/JPY prediction might lean bullish again.

-In contrast, the BOJ policy meetings in January and March could bring renewed debate over escalating rates even further.
-Any hint of tightening or direct currency support could trigger temporary Yen rebounds.
+In contrast, the BOJ policy meetings in January and March could bring renewed debate over the prospect of further rate hikes.
+Any hint of tightening or direct currency support could trigger temporary rebounds in the Yen.

 Key CPI releases from both countries, particularly Australia’s Q4 2025 inflation data, will further guide short-term positioning and volatility expectations.